Auschwitz anniversary marked as peace again shattered by war

 “It was literally a blow to the head for me because I suddenly saw, after almost 80 years, what I had seen in a freight car when I was being transported to Auschwitz.
 A little girl was sitting next to me, hugging a doll to her chest,” Bartnikowski, now 91, said.

-Bartnikowski was among several survivors of Auschwitz who spoke about their experiences to journalists on the eve of Friday’s commemorations.
+Bartnikowski was among several survivors of Auschwitz who spoke about their experiences to journalists Thursday.

 She said when she was born she was so tiny that the Nazis tattooed her number — 89136 — on her thigh.
 She was washed in cold water, wrapped in rags and subjected to medical experiments.